 Disputes between licensed drivers should be resolved between themselves and not through this procedure.
-If there is evidence relating to an alleged serious criminal offence, such as threats of violence, assault etc, then these should be submitted to Lancashire Constabulary.
+If there is evidence relating to an alleged serious criminal offence, such as threats of violence, assault etc, then this should be submitted to Lancashire Constabulary.
 Alleged breaches of byelaws and licence conditions should be submitted to the Authority.

-A licensed driver or operator that has been the subject of a significant number of complaints, whether substantiated or not, shall be required to have their licence reviewed.
-This decision shall be taken by the Unit Manager or a higher officer.
+A licensed driver or operator that has been the subject of a high number of complaints, whether substantiated or not, may be required to have their licence reviewed.